 Make sure you bring the following items to Orientation:

-- Your parking permit (emailed to you one week prior to your session) and driving directions.
+- Your parking permit (emailed to you about 7 days prior to your session) and driving directions.

-- If you have not yet submitted your completed Health History & Immunization Form to UND Student Health Services, you may bring it with you to Orientation.
-However, it is highly recommended that you submit it in advance so it can be verified.
+- If you haven't submitted your completed Mandatory Health Immunizations & TB Screening Form to UND Student Health Services, you may bring it with you to Orientation.
+It's highly recommended that you submit it in advance so it can be verified.

 - Wear comfortable clothing and dress in layers as meeting room temperatures may vary.
-You're encouraged to wear UND clothing, such as the t-shirt you will receive from Admissions or pick up something new at the UND Bookstore.
+You're encouraged to wear UND clothing to show your school spirit.
+Check out options at the UND Bookstore.